NCBI-Codeathons/wgs-sars-cov2/README.md

 Data Analysis
 3. Apply a python code but more specifically a snippet occurrence analysis code to interpret the variance among the randomized dataset's sequences.
-4. Apply the use of R package, protr package, etc
+4. Apply the use of R package, protr package, etc to analyze the data from the snippet occurrence code.

+Data Visualization
+5. Select 5 different strain sequences based upon snippet occurrences and run PyMol to determine if there would be structural changes.
+6. Create multiple sequence alignments and a phylogenetic tree for data visualization and analysis.

+Data Interpretation
+7. As the final step, interpreting all of the data that is presented through snippet occurrences or visualization tools is important while concluding results.